jean-emmanuel/loop192/man/MANUAL.md

 * `/set` <string: parameter> <float: value>:
     Set parameter's value.
 Supported parameters:<br/>
     _tempo_: beats per minute<br/>
-    _eigth_per_cycle_: cycle length in eigth notes.
+    _eighth_per_cycle_: cycle length in eigth notes.
 Loops lengths will always be a multiple of the cycle length.

 * `/loop/#/hit` <string: command>:
     Apply _command_ to loop number _#_ (starting at 0).
 Loop Specifying _*_ will affect all loops.
 Also supports patterns like [1-3].
 Supported commands:<br/>